 - Author Tract: Foglar almost always wrote those, but he was good at making them entertaining.

 - Comic-Book Time: Big time.
 See above for the range of publishing dates.
 Beside seasonal changes, there is no obvious reference to time passing after the first year or two of the comics running, but subtle changes do occasionally happen - such as Rychlonoka entering an apprenticeship (thus having finished primary schooling).
+The time setting also varies.
+The books are presumably set in the time of the First Czechoslovak Republic, while the comics likely take place in the time they were written (for example, they feature the versions of police forces contemporary to the time of publishing).

 - Denied Food as Punishment: A variant in which a character is only given bread soupnote for dinner as punishment for coming home late.